q-centrix/health-data-standards/README.md

 Both Q-Centrix ECQM repositories rely on this repo, health-data-standards, to run calculations.
 The main branch for each repo:
     1. ECQM-API uses branch 'acs-1691-to-mongoid7'
-    2. ECQM-API-V2 uses branch 'r5'
+    2. ECQM-API-V2 uses branch 'r5'.
+We are using this branch because this is what pophealth uses.
+Since we mimic pophealth's 'v6' branch, we need to use the branch 'v6' uses.

 This is a project to generate and consume HITSP C32, QRDA Category I, and QRDA Category III.